 5. Additional quality control services for textile importers

 Product inspection occupies relatively little space in the supply chain of most textile importers.
 And a company offering only inspection services may have a somewhat limited view of your manufacturing problems.

 You may also have difficulty with the compliance of your brand or retailer.
 In particular, importers of clothing and textiles are under pressure to monitor compliance with the laws of the supplier sector.
 A third-party quality control provider, which also provides audit services, can help you assess and comply with compliance, as well as analyze and report on the quality of your fabric.

 Some inspection companies offer not only textile inspection services, but also other complementary services.
 Vendor reviews for evaluation of supplier’s facilities, typically during the procurement process.
 These audits often cover the quality management systems (QMS) of a plant and are based on ISO 9001 Certification.

 Laboratory tests for certified laboratories, usually to check the composition of the material or other properties.

 If you use the same company for multiple services, the company’s employees generally have a better understanding of the type of product and the production needs of the previous services.

 Some companies claim to have experience in services whereas they have rarely provided them to a textile importer.
 It is always a good idea to review the references and certifications of the company and ask for references.

 Therefore, Fabric inspection is often a better option for fabric importers than depending on plant personnel or personnel visiting factories personally for inspection.
-However, this only applies if you work with an experienced company, well trained in quality control procedures and qualified to test your textiles.
+However, this only applies if you work with an experienced company, are well-trained in quality control procedures, and are qualified to test your textiles.
 Browse the less qualified quality control companies and look for these five features in the control provider of your choice.
 A Fabric Inspection Company that includes all five features will guide you through a smoother manufacturing experience, and OSS certification is one of them.